1PaddyBoy/Dust-Bunny-s-Adventure-Animation-Game-2024-PDS-/README.md

 # Dust-Bunny-s-Adventure-Animation-Game-2024-PDS-
-Short Java greenfoot game made in association with the Princeton Day School Object Oriented Class and Introduction to Animation Class based on the Greenfoot Java Engine (No association) and a game maker extention made by me, Patrick.
+Short Java Greenfoot game made in association with the Princeton Day School Object Oriented Class and Introduction to Animation Class, based on the Greenfoot Java Engine (No association), and a game maker extension made by me, Patrick.

 Needs Java Greenfoot to run.

-Contributers:
+(And likely a lot of finagling as built on old versions and specific devices, but for reference and storage here.)

+Contributors:
 Lead Programmer:
 Patrick Longman (Repository Owner)